RandomInternetPreson/Lucid_Autonomy/README.md

 and I had Mistral update the code to work offline, use a different model, and add more functionality.

-# Test your setup with your LLM using the extension, and example of how to use the extension (test with Llama-3.1-70B converted into an 8-bit .guff)
+# Test your setup with your LLM using the extension, and example of how to use the extension (test with Llama-3.1-70B converted into an 8-bit .gguf)

 The repo includes a file called "WebColorChange.html" you can run this in a web browser and see if your model is functioning correctly.
 The webpage will load white, but will randomly change colors (through a finite list of colors) when the correct button is pressed.
 Try the following steps to see if things are functioning correctly: